rpsft/etlbox/README.md

 need to access Csv files then add [ETLBox.Csv](https://www.nuget.org/packages/ETLBox.Csv/).

 The free versions allows you to process up to 10.000 records per connector in a DataFlow.

-If you are interest in the sources, you can clone the [main ETLBox repository from github](https://github.com/etlbox/etlbox).
-Please note that the connectors are not open source.
-If you need access to the source code, please contact us.

 <span class="hideOnWebsite">